nick-schwarzenberg/network-emulator/README.md

 Example: ./emulator.py in=1111 out=2222 delay=0.1
 ```

 The UDP ports should of course match those specified for [routing.sh](routing.sh).
 The configured delay causes fixed latency to be added.
-Packet errors are realized by randomly dropping (i.e., not forwarding) packets; the desired rate is met by dropping packets only if a random uniform number between 0 and 1 exceeds the configured value.
+Packet errors are realized by randomly dropping (i.e., not forwarding) packets; the desired rate is met by comparing a random uniform number between 0 and 1 to the configured value and only forwarding a packet if that value is exceeded.
 Both delay and packet error rate parameters are parsed as float.

 Given the following baseline ICMP ping statistics between to virtual machines: